rokopt/spec/src/architecture/m1/ethereum-bridge.md

 impl MintEthToken {
     /// Update the hash and height of the block `B` marked as `seen` in M1
     /// storage such that
-    ///   1. `B` is a descendant of the block containing the original messaga
+    ///   1. `B` is a descendant of the block containing the original message
     ///   2. `B` has the maximum height of all blocks satisfying 1. fn update_latest_descendant(&mut self, hash: [u8; 32], height: u64) {
         if height > self.latest_descendant.1 {